More pages in this section

 If you are not quite sure which medical you need, the odds are you need an Occupational Scuba Dive Medical.
 Check with us to be sure.

-- Can be provided by your scuba dive company
+- Can be provided by your employer or scuba dive company

 - Completed at the medical practice when you arrive.

 We try to make our scuba dive medical fees as reasonable as possible.
 However please remember;